nuagenetworks/nuage-metroae/README.md

 Note that `install_everything.yml` can be edited or individual roles exec

+## Branches

+The latest sane code is found in the `master` branch.
+The `dev` branch is for ongoing development.
+The stability of the `dev` branch is not guaranteed.

+If you want to contribute back, you must create your own branch or fork, oush your changes to that, and create a pull request to the `dev` branch.
+All pull requests against the `master` branch will be rejected.
+Sorry.
+All pull requests should be for fully-tested code changes (where fully-tested means it worked for both Ubuntu and CentOS, for clustered and stand-alone, etc.).

 ## Prerequisites

 The following restrictions and conditions apply prior to executing the playbooks: